Cookbook

 I don't follow a particular recipe for this, neither to I weigh anything but here is what I do to create this earthy, filling dish that can be served as a side for grilled meat or roast chicken, or as a main with a green salad.

-First, I boil some potatoes until they are just undercooked (you want them still firm and they finish cooking in the oven) and then …
+First, I boil some potatoes until they are just undercooked (you want them still firm and they finish cooking in the oven) …

 Read more…